PICTURE HEAVY POST

 Years ago I baked quinces and served them with a scoop of vanilla ice cream but a recent purchase of the fruit led me to be a bit more adventurous.

 Poaching the fruit in a spicy sugar syrup which contained lemon juice/sliced lemon, whole cloves, star anise and vanilla pods resulted in a delicious dessert when served over drained yogurt with a drizzle of wildflower honey and a scattering of toasted pine nuts.

 Putting a parchment lid on the sliced fruit in the poaching liquid and weighing it down with a plate helps to submerge the fruit so as to cook it until it’s tender.

 Poached fruit served over yogurt – strain the yogurt for a firmer and creamier dessert

 I transformed some of my poached fruit into quince paste or membrillo.
 I didn’t want to stand over the stove for an hour or so stirring the pureed fruit until it thickened, so I threw the fruit and sugar into a microwave safe bowl and cooked it until it darkened in colour and thickened, stirring every couple of minutes.
-I poured the mixture into a plastic wrapped container and let it set until firm.
+I poured the mixture into a plastic wrap lined container and let it set until firm.
 The paste can be cut into wedges or cubes and turned into appetizers.

-These little boats are toasted sliced baguettes with manchego cheese and quince paste on top.
+These little boats are toasted sliced baguettes with Manchego cheese and quince paste on top.
 A half slice of Genoa salami forms the ‘sail’